SerhiiCho/timeago-docs/docs/what-is-timeago.md

 ---
 outline: deep
+description: Learn about Timeago, a fast, lightweight date and time library that converts a given date into a "time ago" format
 ---

 # What is Timeago?
-Timeago is a fast, lightweight date and time library that converts a given date into a “time ago” format.
+Timeago is a fast, lightweight date and time library that converts a given date into a "time ago" format.
 It calculates and displays the time difference between the specified date and the current date, supporting both past and future dates for versatile use.

 ## Features
 The package has several nice features, such as: